How to Connect

 Choreography, Concepts & Game Design

-She’s curious to support your ongoing practice with methodological input as well as dramaturgical support for performances, game-structures and online experiments.
+She’s curious to support your ongoing practice with methodological input as well as dramaturgical support for performances, choreography, participatory game structures, performance in public space, performance documentation as well as online experiments.

 #experience design #microperformativity #experiment #co-corporeality

 Lucie Strecker, a Vienna and Berlin based artist, performer and researcher, is exploring experimental systems in regard to a post-anthropocentric notion of performativity, including material, affective, scientific and natural-cultural hybrids.
 She is looking for new modalities of microperformative perception and co-corporeality.
-Performing, exhibiting and publishing internationally, she has taught Performance Art and Experience Design at the Free University of Bozen-Bolzano and the Berlin University of the Arts.
-At the Art & Science department of the University of Applied Arts Vienna she is conducting the FWF Elise-Richter-PEEK project ‚The Performative Biofact‘.
+Performing, exhibiting and publishing internationally, she has taught Performance Art and Experience Design at the Free University of Bozen-Bolzano, the Berlin University of the Arts and currently is a guest lecturer at artEZ, University of the Arts Arnheim and appointed lecturer at the University of Applied Arts Vienna in the Department of Art and Communicative Practices.
+From 2016 to 2020 she led the FWF-funded artistic research project “The Performative Biofact”, since 2023 the FWF-PEEK project “Shaken Grounds.
+Seismography of Precarious Presences“ together with APL members and external researchers.

 Lucie Strecker